denisecase/world-quantum-day-2024/README.md

 ## Moore's Law

 Since 1965, Moore's Law suggests processing power doubles approximately every 18-24 months.
-Do you think this trend hold - or accelerate - or will we see a "quantum leap" in general processing power?
+Do you think this trend will hold - or accelerate - or will we see a "quantum leap" in general processing power?

 ## Complex Problems